bcantin/linkedin/README.markdown

     client.profile(:url => 'http://www.linkedin.com/in/netherland')

 More examples in the [examples folder](http://github.com/pengwynn/linkedin/blob/master/examples).

-For a nice example on using this in a [Rails App](http://pivotallabs.com/users/will/blog/articles/1096-linkedin-gem-for-a-web-app).
+### Rails

+Are you using this gem with a rails project?
+Check out this [example](http://pivotallabs.com/users/will/blog/articles/1096-linkedin-gem-for-a-web-app).

+If that post is down, check out examples/RailsReadMe.rb

 ## TODO